-Process Recording - Field Placement and Seminar I and II
+Process Recording - Practicum Placement and Seminar I and II

 The process recording is an evaluative tool used to assess a student's communication skills, increase self-awareness and develop critical thinking skills.
-In addition, the student receives feedback from the field supervisor, and utilizes the recording to document and process individual and group dynamics.
+In addition, the student receives feedback from the Practicum supervisor, and utilizes the recording to document and process individual group dynamics.